Tesena-smart-testing/satur_demo/RobotFramework/install.md

 ## 1.3.
 Linux

+1. In terminal write this commands:
+>1.1. $ sudo apt update

+>1.2. $ sudo apt install build-essential zlib1g-dev

+>1.3. $ sudo apt installlibncurses5-dev libgdbm-dev libnss3-dev

+>1.4. $ sudo apt installlibssl-dev libreadline-dev libffi-dev curl

-1. Download Python Source Tarball: Download the Python source tarball that matches your needs from [python.org/downloads/source](https://www.python.org/downloads/source/).
+2. Download Python Source Tarball: Download the Python source tarball that matches your needs from [python.org/downloads/source](https://www.python.org/downloads/source/).

-2. Extract the Tarball: Extract the downloaded tarball.
+3. Extract the downloaded tarball archive.

+  > 4.$ cd Python-3.*

-3. Configure the Script: Configure the script for the Python installation.
+  > 5.$ ./configure --Configure the script for the Python installation

-4. Start the Build Process: Start the build process for Python.
+  > 6.$ sudo make altinstall --Start the build process for Python

-5. Install/Update Python: Install or update the latest Python version according to your Linux distribution.
+  > 7.$ sudo apt install python3-pip

 # 2. Verify Python and Pip Installation

 ## 2.1.
 Command Line (Windows)

 Open the Command Line window and use the following commands:
 >python -V

 >pip -V

 The command line should display your Python version and Pip version respectively.

 ## 2.2.
 Command Line (MacOS)

 Open the terminal and use the following commands:
 >% python3 --version

 >% python3 -m pip --version

 The terminal should display your Python version and Pip version respectively.

 ## 2.3.
 Terminal (Linux)

-Use the appropriate terminal command according to your Linux distribution.
+>$ python3 --version

+or

+>$ python --version

+>$ python3 -m pip --version

+If the output says Python 3.x, Python 3 has been successfully installed.

 # 3. Robot Framework Libraries